thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/simple-calculated-field.md

 To configure a calculated field, you must add at least one argument.

-Click **Add argument** and configure the following parameters:
+Click **Add argument** and configure the following:

 <b><font size="3">Entity type</font></b>
-Defines the data source:
+Defines the data source that will be used in calculations:
-- **Current entity**- the current entity to which the calculated field is applied.
+- **Current entity** - the current entity to which the calculated field is applied.
   If the field is created at the **Device profile** or **Asset profile** level, the calculation is performed for each entity associated with that profile.
 - Another **Device** or **Asset** — another entity from which data is read.
 - **Customer** — the associated customer.